boazbk/tcs/scripts/readme.md

 * Install [pandoc](https://pandoc.org/installing.html).
 I used [Chocolatey](https://chocolatey.org/).
 This is used everywhere. `choco install pandoc`
 * Install [MiKTeX](https://miktex.org/download), following [these instructions](http://www.texts.io/support/0002/) (but using the first link in this bullet to get the executable).
 This will install XeLaTeX, which is used by the book filter script.
 * Install the python module bibtexparser: `pip install bibtexparser`.
 This is uesed by book-filter.py.
-* Run `setup.py` in the root directory - this copies files into the content folder to be used in rendering.
+* Run `setup.py` in the root directory - this copies files into the content folder to be used in rendering. `python setup.py`

+Currently, what should be functioning is the rendering of the markdown files into LaTeX.
+After doing the above, simply navigate your command-line interface of choice to the scripts folder and run `make all-tex`.
+This should output the rendered tex files to the `latex-book` directory in `scripts`.
+Note that these files will not show in git changes, as git has been instructed to ignore all files in the `latex-book` folder as they are the result of a build process.